 How do I modify the child support order?

-If there is no agreement the FOC will review your case once every 3 years upon written request
+If there is no agreement the FOC will review your case once every 3 years upon

 .
 A party may also file a Motion to Modify Support

 with the court or with the FOC to request a modification of support.

 Why am I not getting child support when it should be coming out of my ex-spouse's pay?